Constructions of $t$-designs from weighing matrices and association schemes: Introduction

-Motivated by a classical problem of Frankl and F\"{u}redi~\cite{FF}, Gunderson and Semeraro~\cite[Theorem~11]{GunSem}, construct $3$-$(q+1,4,(q+1)/4)$ designs from Paley tournaments on $q$ vertices where $q$ is a prime power congruent to $3$ modulo $4$.
-It was observed by Belcouche et al.~\cite{BBLZ} that the construction of Gunderson and Semeraro corresponds to taking $4$-subsets of $\{1,\dots,q+1\}$ for which the corresponding $4 \times 4$ principal minor of a matrix representation of the Paley tournament is $9$.
-Accordingly, for an $n\times n$ matrix $A$, we define the hypergraph $\mathfrak H_A(v,k,a)=(\{1,\dots,v\},\mathfrak B_A(v,k,a))$ by
+Motivated by a classical problem of Frankl and F\"{u}redi~\cite{FF}, Gunderson and Semeraro~\cite[Theorem~11]{GunSem}, construct $3$-$(q+1,4,(q+1)/4)$ designs by collecting $4$-vertices subtournaments so-called diamonds in Paley tournaments on $q$ vertices where $q$ is a prime power congruent to $3$ modulo $4$.
+Here, diamonds are tournaments on four vertices obtained by adding a dominating or dominated vertex to the $3$-cycle. \textbf{} It was observed by Belcouche et al.~\cite{BBLZ} that the construction of Gunderson and Semeraro corresponds to taking $4$-subsets of $\{1,\dots,q+1\}$ for which the corresponding $4 \times 4$ principal minor of a matrix representation of the Paley tournament is $9$.
+Accordingly, for a $v\times v$ matrix $A$, we define the hypergraph $\mathfrak H_A(v,k,a)=(\{1,\dots,v\},\mathfrak B_A(v,k,a))$ by

 Let $q\equiv3\pmod{4}$ be a prime power and $S$ be a matrix whose rows and columns are indexed by the elements of the finite field $\mathbb{F}_q$ of order $q$ and the $(x,y)$ entry of $S$ is $0$ if $x=y$, $1$ if $x-y$ is a nonzero quadratic residue modulo $q$, and $-1$ if $x-y$ is a non-quadratic residue modulo $q$.
 Append a row and column to $S$ to form the $(q+1) \times (q+1)$ matrix $A$ where the entries of the last row and column are equal to $1$ except for the diagonal entry, which is $0$.
 The hypergraph $\mathfrak H_{A}(q+1,4,9)$ is a $3$-$(q+1,4,(q+1)/4)$ design.